-Source: Disaster Recovery Network at GlobalGiving
+Source: Disaster Recovery Team at GlobalGiving

 5. GlobalGiving partners are gearing up to help survivors access food, shelter, and other emergency services.

-The Disaster Recovery Network at GlobalGiving is working with responding partners to meet the immediate needs of California wildfire survivors and first responders.
+The Disaster Recovery Team at GlobalGiving is working with responding partners to meet the immediate needs of California wildfire survivors and first responders.
 Once urgent needs are met, the GlobalGiving California Wildfire Relief Fund will transition to support community-led, long-term recovery efforts.